afnan-altamimi/afnan-altamimi/README.md

 🛠️ Most of the things I've built over the years are sitting in private work repos, so I'm finally starting to build things in public.

+⚡ Fun fact: My degree is actually in Biology.
+Somehow I ended up writing Python for a living 🧬 → 🐍

 ✨ Let's see what ends up here.